4 Tips To Keep Your Tech Skills Up To Date

 However, if you do keep your tech skills up to date then you not only make yourself far more valuable to employers and make yourself recession-resilient, but the sky's the limit in terms of job offers, promotions, and salary increases.

-The trick of course, is knowing how to do this efficiently which what I'm going to show you how to do.
+The trick of course, is knowing how to do this efficiently which is what I'm going to show you how to do in this guide.

 Even better?
 I’m going to give you 4 simple tips that you can follow to not only stay on track, but get ahead of the curve (and your peers 😉).